parity-js/light.js/README.md

   .subscribe(console.log); // Will log the result, and everytime the result changes
 ```

-All available methods are documented here [TODO].
+All available methods are documented [in the docs](https://parity-js.github.io/light.js/).

 ## Usage with React